apache/trafodion/core/sql/lib_mgmt/README.rst

 trafci>call DB_LIBMGR.HELP(?p1)

 PUT - Upload a JAR.
-SHOWDDL PRODURE [SCHEMA NAME.]PUT for more info.
+SHOWDDL PROCEDURE [SCHEMA NAME.]PUT for more info.

 LS - List JARs.
-SHOWDDL PRODURE [SCHEMA NAME.]LS for more info.
+SHOWDDL PROCEDURE [SCHEMA NAME.]LS for more info.

 LSALL - List all JARs.
-SHOWDDL PRODURE [SCHEMA NAME.]LSALL for more info.
+SHOWDDL PROCEDURE [SCHEMA NAME.]LSALL for more info.

 RM - Remove a JAR.
-SHOWDDL PRODURE [SCHEMA NAME.]RM for more info.
+SHOWDDL PROCEDURE [SCHEMA NAME.]RM for more info.

 RMREX - Remove JARs by a perticular pattern.
-SHOWDDL PRODURE [SCHEMA NAME.]RMREX for more info.
+SHOWDDL PROCEDURE  [SCHEMA NAME.]RMREX for more info.

 GETFILE - Download a JAR.
-SHOWDDL PRODURE [SCHEMA NAME.]GETFILE for more info.
+SHOWDDL PROCEDURE [SCHEMA NAME.]GETFILE for more info.

 ADDLIB - Create a library.
 SHOWDDL PROCEDURE [SCHEMA NAME.]ADDLIB for more info.